TheCedarPrince/thecedarprince.github.io/notes/12282020001029-overcoming-dimensionality-neuroscience.md

++++
-@def title = "Data Visualization in the Neurosciences: Overcoming the Curse of Dimensionality"
-@def slug = "12282020001029-overcoming-dimensionality-neuroscience"
-@def tags = ["bibliography", "neuroscience", "dataviz", "curse", "dimensionality", "visualization", "data", "science", "archive"]
-@def description = "How to approach the dilemma of visualizing complex data in neuroscience."

-@def rss_title = "Data Visualization in the Neurosciences: Overcoming the Curse of Dimensionality"
-@def rss_description = "How to approach the dilemma of visualizing complex data in neuroscience."
-@def rss_pubdate = Date(2020, 12, 27)
+title = "Data Visualization in the Neurosciences: Overcoming the Curse of Dimensionality" slug = "12282020001029-overcoming-dimensionality-neuroscience" tags = ["bibliography", "neuroscience", "dataviz", "curse", "dimensionality", "visualization", "data", "science", "archive"] description = "How to approach the dilemma of visualizing complex data in neuroscience." rss_title = "Data Visualization in the Neurosciences: Overcoming the Curse of Dimensionality" rss_description = "How to approach the dilemma of visualizing complex data in neuroscience." rss_pubdate = Date(2020, 12, 27)
++++

 Data Visualization in the Neurosciences: Overcoming the Curse of Dimensionality